AdamRj-765/W3School-0005/COURSE_NOTES/HTML5-NOTES-PT-5.md

 #### Conclusion
-This concludes Part 3 of the Notes on HTML5 Coursework for the Video Course and information from W3Schools.com.
-Please move on to the next document [HTML-NOTES-PT-6.md](https://github.com/AdamRj-765/W3School-0005/blob/master/COURSE_NOTES/HTML5-NOTES-PT-6.md).
+This concludes Part 5 of the Notes on HTML5 Coursework for the Video Course and Tutorial information from W3Schools.com.
+Please move on to the next document [HTML5-NOTES-PT-6.md](https://github.com/AdamRj-765/W3School-0005/blob/master/COURSE_NOTES/HTML5-NOTES-PT-6.md).